 The Labs offer services for multi-disciplinary research where faculty, graduate and undergraduate researchers benefit from the Labs and their technologies to further their research.
 Current research projects focus on interactive installations and visualization of scientific research, particularly climate change.

-Interdisciplinary Residency at MMAD/Viz Lab May term
+Interdisciplinary Residency at MMAD/Viz Lab

 On-Demand Wellness + Cheer: A Meditative Journey through the Woods with Hartley